cegeka/hyperledger-poc-quickstart/README.md

 ### Change composer data initialization script

 The script in `server/setup/setup.js` is meant to be ran after the composer network is started.
 It will create all pre-registed composer entities, like user accounts & initial assets.
-Customize the javascript file to create all entities by calling the `createComposerObject()` method with the following parameters:
+Customize the javascript file to create all entities by calling the appropriate REST endpoints.

-- objectName: Name of hyperledger composer DTO class to create
-- jsonBody: Json object fully describing the properties specified in the DTO class
-- logDescription: optional text to log upon successfull/failed oject creation

 ### Customize Frontend application